cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 hostname
 ```

-If we now re-run the script using `bsub simple_job.sh`, the output goes to a file within the log folder named `simple_job.out`.
+If we now re-run the script using `bsub simple_job.sh`, the output goes to a file within the logs folder named `simple_job.out`.

 There are many other options we can specify when using LSF, and we will encounter several more of them as we progress through the materials.
 Here are some of the most common ones (anything in `<>` is user input):